bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ### C2 Redirection

-The intention behind redirecting C2 traffic is twofold: obscure the backend teamserver and appear to be a legitimate website if browsed to by an incident responder.
+The intention behind redirecting C2 traffic is twofold: obscure the backend team server and appear to be a legitimate website if browsed to by an incident responder.
 Through the use of Apache mod_rewrite and [customized C2 profiles](#modifying-c2-traffic) or other proxying (such as with Flask), we can reliably filter the real C2 traffic from investigative traffic.

 * [Cobalt Strike HTTP C2 Redirectors with Apache mod_rewrite - Jeff Dimmock](https://bluescreenofjeff.com/2016-06-28-cobalt-strike-http-c2-redirectors-with-apache-mod_rewrite/)
 * [Expand Your Horizon Red Team – Modern SAAS C2 - Alex Rymdeko-Harvey (@killswitch-gui)](https://cybersyndicates.com/2017/04/expand-your-horizon-red-team/)